Today, I want to dive into a nuanced explanation of showing vs telling in writing. Want to know more? Read on!

 Julie was on edge.

 My examples of atmospheric telling are certainly better than the above but they’re still not quite letting go of the telling baby blanket.
-They’re still only halfheartedly approaching the topic of showing.
+They’re still only halfheartedly approaching the topic of showing vs telling in writing.
 And they’re both hard to notice and hard to break yourself of.
 Still, they’re one of those really subtle things that could make a huge difference in your writing.
 Look for it in your manuscript and I think you will start to see atmospheric telling in many, many places.

-So how do we show instead of tell?
+Writers know they should show not tell.
+But how do we do this?
 Use scenework and interiority more.
 I had a great question posed to me a few weeks ago, and that’s “How do we tell the difference between good interiority (a character’s thoughts, feelings, reactions, usually narrated to the reader by the character in 1st person or the close 3rd narrator who has access to the character’s head), and telling?”
 It’s a really higher-order question, and I’ll delve more deeply into it on Wednesday.
-(Just to get you started thinking in that direction, here’s a post from one of my readers, actually, about when to tell instead of show.)
+(Just to get you started thinking in that direction, here’s a post about how to write fiction that addresses when to tell instead of show.)